-- The product supplier must develop components and systems with powerful inherent security capabilities to support the deployment of cybersecurity measures in automation solutions.
-The development process must ensure to reduce the risk to generate vulnerabilities during development activities. - The integration service provider must use the capabilities of the components and systems to design and deploy SLM in automation solutions and act according to policies and procedures with the objective to reduce the risk of introducing new vulnerabilities. - The asset owner must establish and practice OSM to reduce the risk of misuse of the during operation.
+- The product supplier must develop components and systems with adequate security capabilities to support the deployment of technical security measures in automation solutions.
+The development process must ensure to reduce the risk to generate vulner-abilities during development activities. - The integration service provider must use the capabilities of the components and systems to design and deploy technical security measures in automation solutions, and act according to defined policies and procedures in order to reduce the risk of introducing new vulnerabilities. - The asset owner must reliably practice organizational security measures, to reduce the risk of misuse of the during operation.
 This includes the continuous cybersecurity risk analysis as well as an incident response planning.